Search by Keyword

 (Mack David – Burt Bacharach – Barney Williams)

 The Beatles had a special love for the music of "girl groups" of the early '60s.
-When in a pinch for time in the final three of hours of recording their first album, they hurriedly chose some cover tunes which they particularly loved and enjoyed playing.
-Out of the six cover songs they recorded for their first album, three were "girl group" songs, two of which were originally performed by The Shirelles.
-The second of their songs The Beatles chose to record on this day was, not a b-side as was their first choice “Boys,” but a well known US Top Ten hit that they had been performing for about a year in their "stage act."
+When in a pinch for time in the final three of hours of recording their first album, they hurriedly selected some cover tunes that the band particularly loved and enjoyed performing.
+Out of the six cover songs they recorded for their first LP, three were "girl group" songs, two of which were originally performed by The Shirelles.
+The second of their songs that The Beatles selected to record on this day was, not a b-side as was their first choice “Boys,” but a well known US Top Ten hit that they had been performing for about a year in their "stage act."

 Songwriting History

-The statement that The Beatles recorded music by Burt Bacharach would most likely be greeted with a response that includes denial.
-Avid Beatle fans, on the other hand, would know otherwise.
-No, The Beatles did not record a rendition of “Raindrops Keep Falling On My Head,” but the same composer happened to co-write the classic Shirelles’ hit “Baby It’s You,” which reached #8 on the US Billboard Hot 100 in February of 1962.
+The statement that The Beatles had recorded music by Burt Bacharach would no doubt be greeted with a response that includes denial.
+Avid Beatle fans, on the other hand, know otherwise.
+The group may not have recorded a rendition of his “Raindrops Keep Falling On My Head,” but this very same composer happened to co-write the classic Shirelles’ hit “Baby It’s You,” which reached #8 on the US Billboard Hot 100 in February of 1962.

-In actuality, Burt Bacharach has had an impressive and long-standing career as an award winning pianist, arranger, conductor, producer and composer.
-He is most known for his co-writing partnership with lyricist Hal David with whom he wrote an impressive amount of hits throughout the '60s, many of which were recorded by Dionne Warwick.
-As a songwriter, he has racked up an impressive total of 70 Top 40 hits in the US.
+In actuality, Burt Bacharach had an impressive and long-standing career as an award winning composer, producer, arranger and conductor.
+He is most known for his collaborations with lyricist Hal David with whom he has written an impressive amount of hits throughout the '60s, many of these being recorded by Dionne Warwick.
+As a skilled songwriter, Burt Bacharach has racked up a total of 70 Top 40 hits in the US.
+Very impressive!

-After studying music at McGill University, the Mannes School of Music and the Music Academy of the West, Burt Bacharach became the bandleader, pianist and arranger for Marlene Dietrich throughout the '50s and early '60s.
+After studying music theory at McGill University, The Music Academy of The West and The Mannes School of Music, Burt Bacharach had become the bandleader, pianist and arranger for Marlene Dietrich throughout the '50s and early '60s.
 Like Gerry Goffin and Carole King, Burt Bacharach joined the Brill Building team of songwriters in 1957 where he teamed up with lyricist Hal David.
-Success came quickly with their first US hit, “The Story Of My Life,” which was the first hit by country star Marty Robbins.
-This song reached number #15 on the Billboard pop chart as well as #1 on the Country and Western charts in the US.
+Success came quickly with their first US hit, “The Story Of My Life,” which was the very first hit by country star Marty Robbins.
+This song reached number #15 on the Billboard Hot 100 as well as #1 on the Country and Western charts in the US.

-His hit-writing fortunes became quite abundant throughout the late '50s and early '60s, co-writing hits for Perry Como, Johnny Mathis, Etta James and many others.
-In late 1961, Burt Bacharach co-wrote and arranged the song “Baby It’s You” for the popular girl group The Shirelles, which was one of only four songs he ever worked with them on (and two of those songs went unreleased).
+Burt Bacharach's hit-writing fortunes increased much more throughout the late '50s and early '60s, co-writing hits for Perry Como, Johnny Mathis, Etta James and various other artists.
+In late 1961, Burt Bacharach co-composed and arranged the song “Baby It’s You” for the popular girl group The Shirelles, which was one of only four songs he ever worked with them on (and two of those songs went unreleased).

-After working with many other artists (Herb Alpert, B.J.
-Thomas, The Fifth Dimention and The Carpenters to name a few) as well as more movie soundtracks (such as “Arthur,” “Night Shift” and “Arthur 2: On The Rocks”) Burt Bacharach continued his ascent to icon status throughout the '70s and '80s.
-The '90s saw him collaborate with London born Elvis Costello (also a McCartney collaborator in the late '80s) on a successful and Grammy award-winning album “Painted From Memory.”
-The Burt Bacharach name continues to be known to younger generations through his references and appearances in the Austin Powers movies as well as comedic television commercials.
+After working with various other artists (Herb Alpert, B.J.
+Thomas, The Fifth Dimention and The Carpenters to name a few) as well as more film soundtracks (like “Night Shift,” “Arthur” and “Arthur 2: On The Rocks”) Burt Bacharach continued his ascent to icon status throughout the '70s and '80s.
+The '90s saw him collaborate with London songwriter Elvis Costello (also a McCartney collaborator in the late '80s) on the Grammy award-winning album titled “Painted From Memory.”
+Later generations have also come to know Burt Bacharach's name through references and appearances in the Austin Powers movies and comedic television commercials.
 Burt Bacharach has proved to be one of the most respected names in the music business, his death on February 8th, 2023 of natural causes at the age of 94 being mourned by the masses in the music community.

-Lyricist Hal David also boasts quite an impressive career, although it is not Hal David that we are concerned with here (as many Beatles books would have you believe).
-Hal’s older brother Mack David is the actual co-lyricist of the song “Baby It’s You.”
+Lyricist Hal David, as mentioned above, also boasts quite an impressive career, although it is not Hal David that we are concerned with here (as various Beatles books indicate).
+His older brother Mack David is actually the co-lyricist of the song “Baby It’s You.”

-After Mack David seriously contemplated becoming an attorney (attending both Cornell University and St. John’s University Law School), he abandoned that goal to follow his dream of songwriting and took up that profession at New York’s Tin Pan Alley in the '40s.
+After Mack David had seriously considered becoming an attorney (attending both Cornell and St. John’s University Law School), he put aside that aspiration in order to follow his dream of becoming a songwriter and took up that profession at New York City’s Tin Pan Alley in the '40s.
 He previously had advised his brother Hal David not to pursue a songwriting career, but luckily for history’s sake, both brothers gave in to their songwriting passion.

-Mack David’s success started as early as 1939 with the Glenn Miller hit “Moon Love” and continued throughout the '40s with songs performed by Duke Ellington, such as “I’m Just A Lucky So-And-So.”
+Mack David’s success started as early as 1939 with the Glenn Miller song “Moon Love” and continued throughout the '40s with songs performed by Duke Ellington, such as “I’m Just A Lucky So-And-So.”
 In 1950 he moved to Hollywood and became active in songwriting for television and movies.
-He boasts a good number of songwriting credits for Disney animated movies, such as “A Dream Is A Wish Your Heart Makes” and the Acadamy Award winning “Bibbidi Bobbidi Boo,” both from Cinderella, as well as “The Unbirthday Song” from Alice In Wonderland.
+He boasts an impressive number of songwriting credits for Disney animated movies, such as “A Dream Is A Wish Your Heart Makes” from Cinderella as well as the film's Acadamy Award winning “Bibbidi Bobbidi Boo” and “The Unbirthday Song” from Alice In Wonderland.

-He continued to be nominated for Academy Awards (eight in total) for his work with feature movies, which include “The Hanging Tree,” “Bachelor In Paradise,” “It’s A Mad Mad Mad Mad World” and “Cat Ballou.”
-And with songwriting partner Jerry Livingston, Mack David wrote a number of successful theme songs for television shows such as “Casper The Friendly Ghost,” “77 Sunset Strip,” “Hawaiian Eye,” as well as the song “This Is It” which was used in the '60s Saturday morning show “The Bugs Bunny Hour.”
+Mack David received more Academy Award nominations (eight in total) for his work in films, which include “The Hanging Tree,” “Bachelor In Paradise,” “It’s A Mad Mad Mad Mad World” and also “Cat Ballou.”
+And with new songwriting partner Jerry Livingston, Mack David wrote a number of successful theme songs for television shows such as “Casper The Friendly Ghost,” “77 Sunset Strip,” “Hawaiian Eye,” as well as the song “This Is It” which was used in the '60s Saturday morning series “The Bugs Bunny Hour.”

-Mack David was privileged to have one of his songs recorded by both of the biggest recording artists in music history.
-In addition to the Beatles' rendition of his “Baby It’s You,” Elvis Presley did a rockabilly cover of his song “I Don’t Care If The Sun Don’t Shine” in 1954 on one of his legendary Sun Records releases, this song being originally released by Patti Page in 1950.
+Mack David was indeed privileged to achieve having one of his compositions recorded by both of the biggest recording artists in music history.
+In addition to the Beatles' recording of his “Baby It’s You,” Elvis Presley did a rockabilly cover of his song “I Don’t Care If The Sun Don’t Shine” in 1954 on one of his legendary Sun Records releases, the original version being released by Patti Page in 1950.

-Mack David’s career was honored by his being inducted into the Songwriters Hall Of Fame in 1975, which followed his brother Hal’s being inducted in 1972.
+Mack David was honored by being inducted into the Songwriters Hall Of Fame in 1975, which followed his brother Hal David being inducted in 1972.
 Mack David died on December 30th, 1993 at his home in Rancho Mirage, California.

-Barney Williams was the pseudonym used by Luther Dixon, a successful songwriter (he was the co-composer of “Boys” which is also contained on this Beatles album) and the manager of artist development at Scepter Records, which was the label that released the original version of “Baby It’s You” by The Shirelles.
-Luther Dixon was hired as a promo man for Scepter Records and was responsible for re-writing the original lyrics for the Burt Bacharach - Mack David song “I’ll Cherish You.”
-Luther Dixon, using the name Barney Williams, was therefore the man who transformed the song title into “Baby It’s You,” as well as re-writing some of the other lyrics and being the producer on the original Shirelles' recording of the song.
-As an interesting footnote, there exists a version of the song recorded by Tommy Hunt with the original lyrics, although this has never been officially released.
+Barney Williams was a pseudonym utilized by Luther Dixon, who was a successful songwriter (he was the co-composer of “Boys” which was also contained on this Beatles album) and the manager of artist development at Scepter Records, the label that released "Baby It's You" by The Shirelles.
+Luther Dixon had been hired as a promo man for Scepter Records and was responsible for re-writing the lyrics for the song "I'll Cherish You," this being the original title for this Burt Bacharach / Mack David composition.
+Luther Dixon, using the name Barney Williams, was therefore the man who transformed the song title into “Baby It’s You,” as well as re-writing some of the other lyrics and also being producer on the original Shirelles' recording.
+As an interesting footnote, American Soul vocalist Tommy Hunt recorded a version of the song with the original lyrics.

-The Shirelles' original version of the song was their sixth American Top 40 pop hit on the Billboard Hot 100, as well as their fourth Top Ten (peaking at #8 on the pop chart and #3 on the R&B chart).
+The Shirelles' original version of "Baby It's You" was their sixth Top 40 hit on the US Billboard Hot 100 chart, this being their fourth Top Ten (peaking at #8 on the Hot 100 and #3 on the R&B chart).
 The Shirelles lead vocalist, Shirley Owens, overdubbed her vocals over the backing track of the original demo that was recorded under the supervision of Burt Bacharach.
-Shirley Owens was the only member of The Shirelles to appear on the song, which included Burt Bacharach himself on background vocals.
+Shirley Owens was the only member of The Shirelles to appear on the recording, which included Burt Bacharach himself on background vocals.

 Recording History

-George Martin rose to the task on an overdub session held nine days later on February 20th, 1963 while The Beatles were on their national tour with Helen Shapiro.
-After overdubbing himself on piano for the song “Misery,” George Martin made two attempts at overdubbing himself playing celeste on top of George Harrison's guitar notes during the solo section of “Baby It’s You.”
-While the original two-track tape was being re-recorded onto another two-track machine, George Martin simultaneously performed the celeste overdub, the second of two attempts ("take five") being the keeper.
-The celeste is a piano-like instrument which is usually of four octaves that transposes the notes one octave higher when played.
+George Martin rose to the task on an overdubbing session held nine days later on February 20th, 1963 while The Beatles were on their national tour with Helen Shapiro.
+After overdubbing himself on piano for their track “Misery,” George Martin made two attempts at overdubbing himself playing celeste on the top of George Harrison's guitar notes during the instrumental section of “Baby It’s You.”
+While the original two-track tape was being re-recorded onto a different two-track tape machine, George Martin simultaneously performed the celeste overdub, the second of his two attempts ("take five") being deemed as best.
+The celeste is a piano-like instrument which usually comprises four octaves that transpose the notes one octave higher when played.
 It consists of a keyboard that triggers hammers to strike a graduated set of metal plates suspended over wooden resonators.

-George Martin also attempted a piano overdub during one section of the song using the same re-recording process onto another two-track machine.
+George Martin also attempted a piano overdub in a particular section of the song using the same re-recording process onto another two-track machine.
 It is undetermined what section of the song the piano part was played in because he decided not to use this overdub in the song after all.
-"Take six" of the song, which contains the piano overdub, has never been officially released to the public.
+"Take six" of "Baby It's You," featuring the piano overdub has never been officially released to the public.
 "Take five" became the approved complete version which contained the celeste overdub.

-Five days later, on February 25th, 1963, George Martin, along with engineers Norman Smith and A.B.
-Lincoln, performed both the mono and stereo mixes for the first album, which contained “Baby It’s You.”
-Once again, The Beatles were not present as they were still on tour and did not participate in mixing sessions until much later in their career.
-"Take five" of "Baby It's You" was used to create both the mono and stereo mixes.
+Five days later, on February 25th, 1963, George Martin, with engineers Norman Smith and A.B.
+Lincoln, performed both the mono and stereo mixes for the entire first album, which contained “Baby It’s You.”
+Once again, The Beatles were not present because they were still on tour and did not participate in mixing sessions until much later on in their career.
+"Take five" of "Baby It's You" was used to create both the mono and stereo mixes as released worldwide.

-The Beatles recorded "Baby It's You" three times for BBC radio, the first being on April 1st, 1963 in Studio One of BBC Piccadilly Studios in London between 2:30 and 5:30 pm for the BBC radio show “Side By Side,” which aired on April 22nd between 5 and 5:29 pm.
-The second was the version that appeared on the “Live At The BBC” album, which was recorded on June 1st, 1963 between 9:30 am and 1:30 pm at BBC Paris Studio in London for the third edition of their series “Pop Go The Beatles,” this recording being produced by Terry Henebery and broadcast on June 11th, 1963 between 5 and 5:29 pm.
-Interestingly, John vocally reprises the first verse lyrics when singing the third verse as The Shirelles originally did, unlike The Beatles' own official recording which instead repeats the seceond verse lyrics.
-A third performance for BBC radio occurred on August 1st, 1963 at Playhouse Theatre in Manchester between 4 and 6 pm for the twelfth edition of “Pop Go The Beatles,” which was produced by Terry Henebery.
+The Beatles recorded "Baby It's You" three times for BBC radio, the first one being on April 1st, 1963 in Studio One of BBC Piccadilly Studios in London between 2:30 and 5:30 pm for the BBC radio show “Side By Side,” which aired on April 22nd between 5 and 5:29 pm.
+The second was their rendition that appeared on the “Live At The BBC” album, which was recorded on June 1st, 1963 between 9:30 am and 1:30 pm at BBC Paris Studio in London for the third edition of their series “Pop Go The Beatles,” this produced by Terry Henbery and broadcast on June 11th, 1963 sometime between 5 and 5:29 pm.
+Interestingly, John vocally reprises the first verse lyrics when singing the third verse as The Shirelles originally did, unlike The Beatles' own official recording which instead repeats the second verse lyrics.
+Their third performance for BBC radio occurred on August 1st, 1963 at The Playhouse Theatre in Manchester between 4 and 6 pm for the twelfth edition of “Pop Go The Beatles,” also produced by Terry Henebery.
 Although that show aired on September 3rd of that year, this newly recorded version of “Baby It’s You” did not get played on the radio.

-On August 21st, 1963, during a six consecutive night residency in Bournemouth, Hants, England, the chief technician at the Gaumont Cinema recorded The Beatles performance on his reel-to-reel tape recorder in order to check the venue's sound system.
-The seventh song on their set list that day was an excellent well-polished "Baby It's You."
+On August 21st, 1963, while at a six consecutive night residency in Bournemouth, Hants, England, the chief technician at the Gaumont Cinema recorded an entire Beatles performance on his reel-to-reel tape recorder in order to check out the venue's sound system.
+The band's seventh song at that concert was an excellent and well-polished "Baby It's You."
 This rather clear sounding 25-minute tape reel was sold by Christie's auction house in 1998 for 25,300 pounds and has not yet been made available commercially.

 Song Structure and Style

-The Beatles completely mimic the structure of the original Shirelles recording, not wanting to tamper with the "girl group" classic that they so deeply admired.
-After a six measure introduction, which includes the trademark “sha-la-la” harmonies by Paul and George and a dramatic break in the last measure, the first verse then begins amid the squeaking bass pedal of Ringo’s drum set.
+The Beatles completely mimicked the structure of the original Shirelles recording, not wanting to tamper with the "girl group" classic they so deeply admired.
+After a six measure intro, which includes the “sha-la-la” harmonies by McCartney and Harrison and concludes with a dramatic break in the final measure, verse number one commences, featuring the squeaking bass pedal of Ringo’s drum kit.

-Lennon delivers a very confident lead vocal which is accentuated in the fourth measure by the recurrence of the distinctive “sha-la-la” harmonies.
-As the verse segues into the second dramatic half, the background harmonies become a hushed and subtle backdrop to create a suitable effect for the painful lyrics.
-As the verse nears its conclusion, the emotive lead vocals are superimposed against accentuated background vocals which creates an irresistible climax leading to the ultimate break.
-The title of the song is then revealed which is forever impressed on the mind as the ultimate hook line.
-(Surprisingly, many have mistaken the song to be entitled “Sha-la-la-la-la” because of its repeated occurrence in the song, as explained on the track “Sha-la-la-la-la!” on their “Live At The BBC” album.)
+Lennon delivers a confident lead vocal which is accentuated in measure four by the recurrence of the distinctive “sha-la-la” harmonies.
+As the verse segues into the second dramatic half, the background harmonies become a hushed and subtle backdrop that creates a suitable effect for accompanying the song's painful lyrics.
+As this verse nears its end, the emotive lead vocals are superimposed against accentuated background vocals which creates an irresistible climax that leads us to the ultimate break.
+The title of the song is then revealed which is forever impressed on the listener's mind as the ultimate hook line.
+(Surprisingly, various listeners have mistaken this song's title to be “Sha-la-la-la-la” because this phrase is heard repeatedly throughout, as discussed on the track “Sha-la-la-la-la!” on their “Live At The BBC” album.)

-A second verse then occurs having the identical structure but with an additional touch of background vocals (”cheat, cheat”) which is necessary with the lyrical content of that verse.
-What seems to be a third verse is then played.
-The first section of this verse actually consists of the solo portion of the song, performed simultaneously by George Harrison on guitar and George Martin on celeste.
-The chord structure during this solo section is also slightly different than the other verses, being that it contains an added D major chord between each C major and G major of the verse.
+A second verse then occurs having the identical structure but adding additional touches of background harmonies (”cheat, cheat”) deemed appropriate with the lyrical content of that verse.
+What seems to be a third verse follows next.
+The first section of this verse consists of the solo portion of the song, performed simultaneously by George Harrison on guitar and George Martin on celeste.
+The chord structure appearing in this section is also slightly different than the previous verses, being that it contains an added D major chord between each C major and G major of the verse.

-As far as musicianship goes, The Beatles stay true to form in mimicking the original Shirelles recording, not adding as much as a guitar flourish or drum fill.
-The band took such liberties with other cover songs done on this day (such as “Boys” also by The Shirelles), but they knew that anything added would have detracted from the effect of this well-crafted composition.
-Other interpretations of the song would have to wait until 1969, with the excellent bluesy powerhouse rendition by the group Smith, which took the song into the Top Five in the US.
+As far as musicianship goes, The Beatles stay true to form in mimicking the original Shirelles recording, not adding as much as a new guitar flourish or drum fill.
+The group took such liberties with other cover songs done on this day (such as “Boys” also by The Shirelles), but they knew that anything added could very well have detracted from the effect of this well-crafted composition.
+Different interpretations would have to wait until the year 1969, with the excellent bluesy powerhouse rendition by the group Smith, who took the song all the way to number five on the US Billboard Hot 100.

-The vocal performance is quite commanding and confident, unlike the rather timid and unsure vocals Lennon performs on his own compositions recorded on this day.
-It is also noteworthy that, due to his having a bad cold, John's voice is finally starting to show some cracking in this song, especially noticeable in the climatic “don’t want nobody” lines.
-The cracking only portrays character, however, and is especially prominent in the next and final song recorded on this day “Twist And Shout.”
+The vocal performance here is quite commanding and confident, unlike the rather timid and unsure vocals John sang on his own compositions recorded on this day.
+It is also noteworthy that, due to his having a terrible cold, Lennon's voice is finally beginning to show some cracking on this recording, noticed expecially in the climatic “don’t want nobody” lines.
+John's cracking gives the song character, however, and is especially prominent in the next and final song recorded on this day “Twist And Shout.”

-The lyrics quite effectively portray the anguish felt at discovering infidelity and are very well suited to the melody line and chord structure of the song.
+The lyrics effectively portray the anguish felt when one discovers infidelity and are very well suited with the melody line and chord structure of the song.
 Strategically, the first verse paints the picture of the singer recounting the reasons why he loves his “baby,” but then leaves a question mark in our minds as to why he cries at night about her (or ‘him’ in the case of The Shirelles).
-Instead of the second verse just rehashing the first (as many Beatles compositions do), this song adds to the story with the second verse, revealing that the singer has heard about her ‘never being true,’ which answers the question from the first verse.
+Instead of verse two just rehashing verse one (as many Beatles' songs do), this song adds to the story with the second verse, revealing that the singer has heard about his girl ‘never being true,’ which answers the question from verse one.
 The story then is summed up as the singer resolves that "it doesn’t matter"; he’s going to continue the relationship “any old way.”
 This impressive display of lyric writing (building upon the story with each verse) is an evidence of songwriting professionalism which continues to this day, especially in the field of country music.

 Vee-Jay's "Introducing The Beatles" album